-Joe Long enters his second season as the head coach of the Philadelphia University softball team in 2013, and his sixth overall with the program.
+Joe Long enters his fourth season as the head coach of the Philadelphia University softball team in 2015, and his eighth overall with the program.

 Before taking the reigns of the program, Long served as an assistant coach for four seasons.
 During his time as an assistant, the team went 83-92 overall, including a 53-47 mark against the conference.
 The Rams made consecutive appearances in the CACC Tournament in 2009 and 2010.
 In 2010, Philadelphia won a program record 26 games.